hchiam/AssistantAppWorkshop/README.md

-Use Actions on Google, Dialogflow, and Firebase to create a to-do application with a conversational UI.
+Use Actions on Google, Dialogflow, and Firebase to create a todo application with a conversational UI.

 # Steps

 In Step 0, you'll set up a new Actions on Google application, backed by Dialogflow and Firebase.

-In Steps 1 through 4, you'll add four pieces of functionality to your application: creating new to-dos, listing existing ones, and updating a to-do's status and text.
+In Steps 1 through 4, you'll add four pieces of functionality to your application: creating new todos, listing existing ones, and updating a todo's status and text.

 After each step, you'll get to test your application's new functionality through the Actions on Google simulator.